Philip-HSinger/solar_project/README.md

 ## Conclusion

 This solar tracker project successfully demonstrates a simple yet effective control system.
 With additional refinements, it has the potential to be a practical model.
-I was unable to complete the project to its fullest extent, as I realized midway through that less was required than initially planned, and the project would be more time-consuming than expected.
-Nevertheless, I thoroughly enjoyed working on this project and may revisit it in the future to explore further improvements and finish the design.
+I really enjoyed working on this project and may revisit it in the future to explore further improvements and finish the design.

 ## References